CLRX/CLRX-mirror/doc/GcnInstrsMtbuf.md

 base address, buffer size, their structure and format of their data.
 The buffer data format are encoding in instructions (instructions are typed).

-List of fields for the MTBUF encoding (GCN 1.0/1.1):
+List of fields for MTBUF encoding (GCN 1.0/1.1):

 Bits  | Name     | Description
 ------|----------|------------------------------